firecat53/keepmenu/README.md

 - Use a custom [Keepass 2.x style auto-type sequence][6].
 - Type, view or edit any field.
 - Open the URL in the default web browser.
-- Non U.S. English keyboard languages and layouts supported via xdotool or wtype(for Wayland).
 - Edit notes using terminal or gui editor.
 - Add and Delete entries.
 - Add, delete, rename and move groups.